Can you afford a career change?

 If you’re not happy in your current role, you may be able to find another career that you’re really good AND enjoy at the same time.
 Experimenting in your own time before making the commitment can be really beneficial in finding out what it is you really want to do.
 Then you can make the move with confidence and not worry about the risk.

 When you know what it is you want to do, you can look into getting some training and part-time experience before embarking on a huge change.
 There are plenty of courses you can take online, and you may even be able to find some places that offer free training such as YouTube or via Google so you’re not spending too much money in the first place.

 If you decide on a career change, it doesn’t necessarily mean the position is out there for you.
 Before you decide to make the change, plan a set time that you will decide to go and, in the meantime, put aside some savings in case you have a gap in between jobs or take on a position with a lower salary initially.

 Your career is an investment in your life

 If you start to look at your career as an investment in your life, then you may realise that you can afford it.
 Whilst you may have to make sacrifices in the beginning, the likelihood is that you may be better off in the long-run.
 You need to find a career that makes you happy and provides you with what you aim for in life.
 Otherwise, you’ll be dissatisfied.

 Remember the grass isn’t always greener

 Whilst it may seem that others that make a career change are really happy with the outcome, it’s not the same for everyone.
 Whatever your situation is, it may be best to talk to your employer about how unhappy you are.
 In fact, you may be able to negotiate a situation where you can be better off and enjoy your role.
 It may be taking on more responsibility, asking for a pay rise or to try a different job role completely.
+Finding a business that encourages a healthy team is important.
 It’s always worth having the conversation before you decide to completely change your career.